Sunderland station: Key to diagram

+As of February 2025, southbound Tyne and Wear Metro services have been temporarily relocated to platform 1, to allow the introduction of the new class 555 fleet on the line.
+This is due to the platform being out of the required alignment to allow the trains sliding step to engage.

 Tyne and Wear Metro

 On 31 March 2002, the opening of a 18 km extension saw the Tyne and Wear Metro network brought to Wearside – a project costing in the region of £100 million.

 To the north, the track is shared with National Rail services as far as Pelaw Junction, which is situated 1 mi 56 chain north of Fellgate and 48 chain south of Pelaw.
 Existing stations at Brockley Whins, East Boldon and Seaburn were converted for use by the Tyne and Wear Metro, and are no longer served by National Rail services.
 In addition, three new purpose-built stations were constructed at Fellgate, Stadium of Light, and St Peter's.

 Heading south, services run to South Hylton along the alignment of the Penshaw–Sunderland line, which fell victim to the Beeching Axe on 4 May 1964.
 A total of five purpose-built stations were constructed at Park Lane, University (Sunderland), Millfield, Pallion and South Hylton.